 Janites do not have mandatory fasting laws because everyone’s health and circumstances differ.
 At the very least, we recommend abstaining from alcohol and sweets.
 The rest is up to the devotee.
 However, we caution against being overly scrupulous.
 Fast with moderation.

 On the first day of Tenebrae, 28 Moura/March 19, we preform a lustration.
-This is a ritual bath or shower before which we offer prayers for the forgiveness of the impurities with which we have sullied our souls, souls that She gave us through such a Great Sacrifice.
+This is a ritual bath or shower of purification.

 This is the time when the Celestial Mother, in Her Daughter Form, descends down through the Seven Realms.
 Each Realm is a lower vibration and each becomes more dense.
 This causes excruciating suffering for She Who loves us so much, to the point that in Janite thealogy, which is based upon that of Sophia/Shekina, Her Most Pure Soul Shattered as a crystal chandelier might shatter should it fall to the floor from the ceiling.